P21 API Authentication

 | User Credentials | Required | Required | Both must be configured |

-| Consumer Key (no username) | Not needed | Not needed | Access controlled by API scope |
+| Consumer Key (no username) | Not needed | Not needed | Access controlled by API scope; sufficient for OData, Entity, Inventory REST |

-| Consumer Key (with username) | Not needed | Not needed | User credentials are ignored for OData |
+| Consumer Key (with username) | Not needed | Not needed | User must exist in P21 but doesn't need OData/Dataservice permissions; required for Interactive API |

 Troubleshooting